RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

     "year": 2014
 }

-In addition, user can also delete an existing field, except the compulsory title and access URL:
+In addition, you can also delete an existing field, except the compulsory title and access URL:

 >>> my_cat.delete_attribute('description')